| Title: | Very Large Numbers in R |

 its first argument as the exponent (but creates a matrix); the sign of

-the entry is given by Boolean argument positive
+the entry is given by Boolean argument positive.
+Note that

 and in this case the sign is respected.